 DSST (formerly known as the DANTES Subject Standardized Tests)

 Students participating in the DSST program have the opportunity to earn college credit for learning that has occurred outside the traditional classroom.
-Howard Community College administers DSST examinations at its test center.
-Students may earn up to three credits for each examination based on their scores and ACE’s score recommendations.
+HCC administers the DSST program at the test center.
+Students may earn up to three credits for each examination based on their scores and score recommendations determined by ACE.
 Additional information regarding DSST can be obtained by contacting the office of admissions and advising or the DSST website.

 Excelsior College Exams